Sex Crime Defense Attorney in Orange County

 - Innocence: An obvious defense you could use is that of innocence, meaning you are denying any involvement in the case and the charges against you are false.
 This will then leave it up to the prosecutor to prove your guilt by presenting enough evidence to support the charge.

-- Consent: By claiming consent as a defense, you are admitting that you were involved in the sexual act, but you are also saying that the alleged victim consented to the sexual contact, so therefore no violation of anyone’s rights or will was committed.
+- Consent: By claiming consent as a defense, you are admitting that you were involved in the sexual act, but you are also saying that the alleged victim consented to the sexual contact, and therefore no violation of anyone’s rights or will was committed.

 - Mistake: Another defense you can make is that of mistake.
 This is similar to innocence in the sense that you are denying the charges by claiming that the victim must have mistaken you for the guilty party.